robertwayne/retrommo-fetch/README.md

 #### `get_top_players() -> Result<LeaderboardPage, Error>`

 Returns a `LeaderboardPage` struct with the top 100 players.
-This is just an alias for `get_leaderboard_page(None)` or `get_leaderboard_page(Some(1))`.
+This is just an alias for `get_leaderboard_page(1)`.

 #### `get_online_players()` -> `Result<OnlineList, Error>`

 Returns a `Vec` of players that are currently online.
 Note that this is only their usernames *(String)*.

 #### `get_online_players_full()` -> `Result<Vec<Player>, Error>`

 Returns a `Vec` of `Player` structs that are currently online.
 Be careful of using this if many players are online, as it may require many requests to the API due to limitations.

 #### `get_registered_player_count()` -> `Result<u64, Error>`